 Olive tree is native to the Holy Land and has been cultivated for thousands of years, and it is no surprise to find multiple references in the Bible to Olive trees and Olive oil.
 Pruning the trees is an essential process in its cultivation, and so branches of Olive trees became a source of handmade carvings.
 Most of the workshop are in and around Bethlehem.
 With skillful hands, the local artisans turn these branches into delicate works of art, mostly of Christian themes.
 The final products can be seen in many souvenir shops in Bethlehem and in the Christian Quarter in Jerusalem.
 The best collections are in George Kouz Shop and Zack’s Jerusalem Gifts stors in the Christian Quarter of Jerusalem.

-In 1919 the British government invited several Armenian ceramic craftsman to participate in a project repairing the tiles of the Dome of the Rock in Jerusalem, and some of stayed in Jerusalem ever since.
+In 1919 the British authorities invited several Armenian ceramic craftsman to participate in a project repairing the tiles of the Dome of the Rock in Jerusalem, and some of stayed in Jerusalem ever since.
 These family owned workshops produce distinctive ceramics in colorful designs.
 Tiles, bowls, jars and Hamsa are the most common shapes, with red, green and especially blue as dominant colors.
 Due to their popularity many souvenir shops in the old city sell fragile copies of this style of pottery.
-If you want to buy genuine piece, best to buy it from the artisan directly.
+If you want to buy a genuine piece, best to buy it from the artisan directly.
 These are our most recommended ones:

 Sandrouni – A family owned Ceramic workshop operating in the Armenian quarter.
 The owner is a charming fellow who is also happy to show you the workshop.